Neonatal Intensive Care Nursing Practice Test

 • Neuroprotective and neurodevelopmental care

-• Assess & Manage Pathophysiologic States (39% of full exam)
+3. Assess and Manage Pathophysiologic States

 • Cardiovascular